-Assuming that the fall 2014 enrollment from feeder high schools is composed of graduates from the 2013-14 school year, SBCCD captured on average 24.02% of the 2013-14 graduates from its top 26 feeder high schools (graduate data was not available for Aguinas

-High School, Arrowhead Christian Academy, and Other/ Home School).
+Assuming that the fall 2014 enrollment from feeder high schools is composed of graduates from the 2013-14 school year, SBCCD captured on average 24.02% of the 2013-14 graduates from its top 26 feeder high schools (graduate data was not available for Aquinas High School, Arrowhead Christian Academy, and Other/ Home School).

 During the District's most recent enrollment peak (2008-09), the participation rate was 23.69 students per every 1,000 persons within the service area.
 In 2014-15, the District participation rate decreased to 17.77 students per every 1,000 persons within the service area.
-In comparison the statewide participation rate is approximately 54 students per 1,000 persons with the State.
+In comparison the statewide participation rate is approximately 54 students per 1,000 persons with in the state.
 The District has an opportunity to increase enrollment by capturing more persons from within its primary service area.

 While enrollment is currently increasing within the District, it is reasonable to expect that the District cannot rely upon population growth as a major contributor to enrollment growth in the next 10 years.
 Additionally, the District captured, on average, less than a quarter of the graduates from its top feeder high schools in fall 2014.
 The District's enrollment is also heavily influenced by economic factors, as evidenced by the declines in enrollment during the "Great Recession."
-Per capita income in the service area is \$22,011, which is \$7,895 less than the statewide average.
+Per capita income in the service area is \$22.011. which is \$7,895 less than the statewide average.
 Furthermore, 16% of service area families are below the poverty line as compared to 12.3% of statewide families.

 Unprepared and Underprepared Students: 36.92% of all WSCH generated by English courses in the District during the fall 2014 term is attributable to basic skills courses.
 22.44% of all WSCH generated by mathematics courses in the District during the fall 2014 term is attributable to basic skills courses.
 The average CAASPP scores of students from the top ten feeder high schools to the District in the 2014-15 academic year reveal that 52% of students met or exceeded the standards for English and 25% of students met or exceeded the standards for mathematics.
-A large number of the faculty interviewed complained about the challenge of instructing students with severe basic skills needs, and worried that attaching prerequisites to their courses would decimate enrollment.